Anikinee/TODO-List/README.md

 # TODO-List
-This creates a list of activities using Angular CLI
+This project creates a list of activities using Angular CLI